Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample3_GetKeys.md

 ## Listing deleted keys

-You can list all the deleted and non-purged keys, assuming Key Vault is soft-delete enabled.
+You can list all the deleted and non-purged keys, assuming Key Vault is soft delete-enabled.

 ```C# Snippet:KeysSample3ListDeletedKeys
 IEnumerable<DeletedKey> keysDeleted = client.GetDeletedKeys();